aaron-p1/handle_errors.nvim/README.md

 > This plugin calls neovim C functions directly.
 If they change, this plugin
 > could crash neovim.
 > So it may not work or crash in future versions of neovim.
+> Last time it broke in 0.11 when a function signature changed, but it
+> did not crash neovim.
 >
 > **Use it at your own risk.**